ryann96/BoxGame/_posts/2020-10-25-Easy_Level_Test.md

         }
         // Method to draw the player image on the canvas draw() {
-            c.drawImage(playerImage, this.position.x, this.position.y, this.width, this.height);
+            c.drawImage(boxImage, this.position.x, this.position.y, this.width, this.height);
         }
         // Method to update the player's position and velocity update() {